sekassel/STPST21Server/README.md

 # STPST21Server
-Repository for Bug Issues or Feautre Requests
+Repository for Bug Issues or Feature Requests